 Slowly but surely, Wellington’s calendar of annual festivals has been growing in recent years.
 Here’s our brief guide to the main festival programmes to look out for, but don’t forget to check our Events Calendar for more fantastic events.

-The Clifton Film Festivals (Spring and Autumn)
+Film Festivals with the Wellington Orbit (Spring and Autumn)

 Wellington Lunchtime Organ Concerts (May – August)

 This series typically comprises four 45 minute concerts at Wellington Methodist Church, each delivered by a different guest organist.